TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/enet_lld/enet_integration.md

         utilsCfg.physToVirt = &myPhysToVirtFxn;
         utilsCfg.virtToPhys = &myVirtToPhysFxn;

--# \ref Enet_init() to pass the OSAL and utils configurations setup in the previous two steps.
-The application can pass NULL to either the OSAL config or utils config if it intends to use the driver's default implementation.
+-# \ref Enet_init() to pass the utils configurations setup in the previous two steps.
+The application can pass NULL to either the utils config if it intends to use the driver's default implementation.

 ## Peripheral Open Sequence {#enet_open_sequence}